blessinvarkey/musings/posts/generativeadversarialmodels/generativemodels.md

-# Generative Models
+# Generative Adversarial Networks

-Table of contents
+## Table of contents
 - What are Generative Models
 - Generative vs Discriminative models
 - Types of Generative Models